ForceDAO/airdrop/README.md

 ## TODO

-  - [ ] sanatize data (duplicate address, valid address, add up amount)
+   - [ x ] sanatize data (duplicate address, valid address, add up amount)
-  - [ ] the 3 functions needed are add up all amounts, check for validity of address and uniqueness of address
+  - [ x ] the 3 functions needed are add up all amounts, check for validity of address and uniqueness of address
   - [ ] and probably should take all amounts and times them by 18 somewhere?
   - [ ] upload to S3
   - [ ] add address and amount to env and/or json and pipe into deploy task
+  - [ ] test sanatize data